seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **Messenger**
 Free, madam! no; I made no such report:
-He's bound unto Octavia.
+He's bound unto Octavia. /

 **CLEOPATRA**
-For what good turn?
+/ For what good turn?

 **Messenger**
-For the best turn i' the bed.
+For the best turn i' the bed. /

 **CLEOPATRA**
-I am pale, Charmian.
+/ I am pale, Charmian.

 **Messenger**
 Madam, he's married to Octavia.

 **CLEOPATRA**
 The most infectious pestilence upon thee!

-*Strikes him down*
+*\[Strikes him down]*

 **Messenger**
-Good madam, patience.
+Good madam, patience. /

 **CLEOPATRA**
-What say you?
+/ What say you?
 Hence,

-*Strikes him again*
+*\[Strikes him again]*

 Horrible villain! or I'll spurn thine eyes
 Like balls before me; I'll unhair thy head:

-*She hales him up and down*
+*\[She hales him up and down]*

 Thou shalt be whipp'd with wire, and stew'd in brine,
-Smarting in lingering pickle.
+Smarting in lingering pickle. /

 **Messenger**
-Gracious madam,
+/ Gracious madam,
 I that do bring the news made not the match.

 **CLEOPATRA**